COVID-19 Relief for Retirement Plans and IRAs

 - What can be done to remedy a default after there has been a deemed distribution?

-- What are the differences in the loan rules for amounts borrowed by participants after Hurricanes Katrina, Rita and Wilma?
+- What are the differences in the loan rules for amounts borrowed by participants after Hurricanes Harvey, Irma and Maria?

 Loans are not permitted from IRAs or from IRA-based plans such as SEPs, SARSEPs and SIMPLE IRA plans.
 Loans are only possible from qualified plans that satisfy the requirements of 401(a), from annuity plans that satisfy the requirements of 403(a) or 403(b), and from governmental plans.
 (IRC Section 72(p)(4); Reg.
 Section 1.72(p)-1, Q&A-2)

 IRAs (including SEP-IRAs) do not permit loans.
 If this transaction was attempted, the the IRA could be disqualified.

 If the owner of an IRA borrows from the IRA, the IRA is no longer an IRA, and the value of the entire IRA is included in the owner’s income.
 (IRC Sections 408(e)(2) and (3))

 If the owner of an IRA pledges part of the IRA as collateral, the part of the IRA that is pledged is treated as distributed.
 (IRC Section 408(e)(4))